 CELEBRITY DESIGNER + MEDIA PERSONALITY

-My media presence has led to many other opportunities.
-I am frequently published on Huffington Post and Betty Confidential as a style contributor and was the NY Style Correspondent for Hello Magazine in Pakistan/India.
-I have designed several product lines across numerous platforms that sell in high end boutiques and websites such as One Kings Lane, Gilt and Joss & Main to Sears, Walmart and Costco.
-I am also a vintage and antiques dealer with a focus on 19th century furniture, French porcelain and modern art.
-I travel to Europe a few times a year seeking out these treasures for the American market.
+My media presence has led to lots of other opportunities.
+I’ve been published in dozens of times on Huffington Post and Betty Confidential as a style contributor and was the NY Style Correspondent for Hello Magazine in Pakistan/India.
+My company manufactures custom made furniture and decor, my products selling high end boutiques and websites like One Kings Lane and Gilt to Sears, Walmart and Costco.
+I work with several national companies and consult international buyers from all over the world on art and antiques.

 I still appear on TV regularly on topics from style steals and room makeovers to luxury travel and entertaining.
 But most importantly, I just like to show people the possibilities life has.
 You are bound by nothing but the thoughts in your mind.

 I now live in New Jersey and Miami with my husband and two children and two very high maintenance fur babies.
 Every morning, before my feet hit the floor, I say thank you three times.
 Once just doesn’t seem enough.

 I appreciate you stopping by and hanging out with me!
 Let me know how I can return the favor.
 Feel free to send a note, I love to hear from you guys!